 DKA is usually a complication of type 1 diabetes.
 In such cases, it is nearly always due to not adhering to your insulin treatment or an infection.
-However, in rare cases DKA can also occur in patients with type 2 diabetes, usually due to a serious infection or another severe illness.
+However, in rare cases DKA can also occur in people with type 2 diabetes, usually due to a serious infection or another severe illness.

-Hyperglycemic hyperosmolar nonketonic syndrome (HHNS) is a serious complication of diabetes that involves a cycle of increasing blood sugar levels and dehydration, without high ketone levels (which makes it different from DKA).
+Hyperglycemic hyperosmolar syndrome (HHS) is a serious complication of diabetes that involves a cycle of an increasing blood sugar level and dehydration, without high ketone levels (which makes it different from DKA).
 HHS usually occurs with type 2 diabetes, but it can also occur with type 1 diabetes.
-It is often triggered by a serious infection or another severe illness, or by medications that lower glucose tolerance or increase fluid loss (especially in people who are not drinking enough fluids.
+It is often triggered by a serious infection or another severe illness, or by medications that lower glucose tolerance or increase fluid loss; especially in people who are not drinking enough fluids.
 It usually develops gradually over a few days and people become very dehydrated.

 Diabetes increases the risk for developing other conditions, including:

 Diabetes can cause specific complications in women.
 Women with diabetes have an increased risk of recurrent yeast infections.
 In terms of sexual health, diabetes may cause decreased vaginal lubrication, which can lead to pain or discomfort during intercourse.